 Up to bat today are products containing the ubiquitous and totally purge-worthy chemical, triclosan.

-of household and personal care products, particularly those labeled as being "antibacterial."
-In our pandemic-obsessed culture, antibacterial products are insanely popular and provide much relief to both serious germaphobes but those who just want to keep their homes neat, clean, and germ-free.
+I've talked about triclosan before — most recently in an advice column about natural sponges — and you might already be familiar with it since it's found in a ton of household and personal care products, particularly those labeled as being "antibacterial."
+In our pandemic-obsessed culture, antibacterial products are insanely popular and provide much relief to both serious germaphobes and those who just want to keep their homes neat, clean and germ-free.

 Since triclosan is so prevalent, purging your home of anything that's possibly treated with it might be a bit much to ask (not to mention create a lot of waste).
 After all, I wouldn't want you to part with your favorite pillow shams.
 But here's what you can do since we're dealing with spring cleaning: if you have any cleaning products that list triclosan as an ingredient, give 'em the heave-ho.
 Or, use them until they run out and don't replace them.
-If germ slaughter is a top priority in your home, consider an eco-friendly alternative that doesn't involve the use of toxic pesticides.
+If germ slaughter is a top priority in your home, consider an alternative that doesn't involve the use of toxic pesticides.